 Hannah Golightly and her Imaginary Band were next up.
 Hannah has a new drummer, Poots, and this was their first show together.
 They travelled over from Chester to join us and presented three original songs, ‘The Bathroom’, ‘See You In The Shadows’ and ‘The Edge of Love’ all of which can be seen on Hannah’s YouTube Channel.
 It’s the first time Hannah has experienced UCan Studios space, and we are really pleased that she is keen to promote some live music events at our venue next year.

 Daniel from VocalArtUK gave us two fantastic extended voice compositions.
 Apart from some digital drum sounds Daniel used his voice to build his timbres and melodies on a Roland RC-505 loop station.
 He also used this device to break the tracks down to end his pieces.
-The first piece titled ‘Oi boi boi’ was inspired by working with Anna Helena, director of Moon Fool International Music and Theatre Exchange.
+The first piece titled ‘Ope Boye’ was inspired by Eastern Music and his attendance at a workshop by Anna Helena McLean from Gardzienice Theatre Company.
 The second piece ‘Yungala – Song of Travel’ was inspired by the work of Lisa Gerrard, in particular her score with Hans Zimmer for the film Gladiator.
 We will be recording these pieces in the studio soon.

 Morning Star, currently a singer and guitarist combo, treated us to some cover versions of songs they have been rehearsing in the studio during their Sunday late afternoon bookings.
 It was the first time they had shared this work with an audience and we were privileged to hear it at this stage of development.
 Alison received complements for her delicate yet emotionally loaded vocal style.